marbu/wiktionary-etymology-dump/README.md

  * `shell`: stx (or xslt for comparison) template with awk script
  * `python`: simple python script using `xml.etree.ElementTree.iterparse()`

+Warning: no approach is fully working yet :)

 ## Requirements

 The input file is a mediawiki xml dump of english wiktionary which is quite